ku-progsys/eecs662/assignments/1-racket-primer.md

 ## Submitting

-Submit your filled-in `hw1.rkt` file on Canvas.
+Rename `hw1.rkt` to `main.rkt`.
+This step is important.
+Submit your filled-in `main.rkt` file on Gradescope.
 You can submit multiple times, but only the latest submission will be counted.

-You can `Cmd + F` or `Ctrl + F` for "TODO" through `hw1.rkt` to find if you have any remaining tasks.
+You can `Cmd + F` or `Ctrl + F` for "TODO" through your submission to find if you have any remaining tasks.

 ## Grading